 Sp is the reference point between the (client) PCRF and the (server) Subscription Profile Repository (SPR), enabling the PCRF to obtain subscription information required for policy and charging rules installation and removal.

-The Ud reference point provides the same functionality as the Sp reference point with respect to user data repositories (UDR) such as the HSS.
+The Ud reference point provides the same functionality as the Sp reference point with respect to unified (or user) data repositories (UDR) such as the HSS.
 This interface allows a server, acting as an Application Front End (FE) to request subscription information from the UDR, and allows the UDR to notify the server when the subscription information has changed.

 Standardization of the Data Model for the Ud/Sp interface between Front-Ends and the UDR is not specified by 3GPP.
 The structure of the user data is operator dependent, so a complete specification of the Ud/Sp Interface is not possible.
-However, general requirements for the Ud/Sp interface under the User Data Convergence (UDC) concept are specified in TS 23.335:
+However, general requirements for the Ud/Sp interface under the Unified (or User) Data Convergence (UDC) concept are specified in TS 23.335:

 - This reference point shall allow the different FEs to create, read, modify and delete user data stored in the UDR using the harmonized access interface;